bashup/hooks/README.md

     $ event1
     got event1
-    isn't this cool?
+    is this cool or what?

 # Unsubscribe using hook.without:

     $ hook.without event1 echo "got event1"
     $ event1
-    isn't this cool?
+    is this cool or what?

 # Removing everything from a function leaves a no-op (:)

-    $ hook.without event1 echo "isn't this cool?"
+    $ hook.without event1 echo "is this cool or what?"
     $ declare -f event1 | sed 's/ $//'
     event1 ()
     {